• Skip to primary navigation

 Side Salad Serve a slice of quiche with a simple green salad and Lemon Herb Vinaigrette!

-Brunch You can have this quiche as the center of your next brunch spread along with some pastries, fresh fruit, salad, cheeses, and meats.
-These Roasted Cherry Tomatoes on the Vine with little toasts and some almond pesto are a favorite.
+These Roasted Cherry Tomatoes on the Vine with little toasts and some almond pesto are also a favorite!

 Greens If you're not in the mood for salad, try having some warm, cooked greens instead.
 This Garlicky Sautéed Cruciferous Crunch would be wonderful, as would these roasted Brussels Sprouts and Asparagus, or this Roasted Tenderstem Broccoli.

-Fresh Fruit Try serving with some sliced fresh fruit or a fruit salad.
+Fruit Try serving with some sliced fresh fruit or a fruit salad.

 For more ideas check out this What to Serve with Quiche recipe collection!